plone/documentation/docs/conceptual-guides/package-dependencies.md

 -   testing (need for layers, such as functional testing)

 Circular dependencies at the package level have now been resolved.
-Nevertheless there is indirection on all other levels.
+Nevertheless, there is indirection on all other levels.
 Since Plone consists of a lot of packages, it is complex to untangle those.

 ## Mental model

+This section describes a mental model that organizes Plone 6.1 packages into three groups separated by two packages that define the borders between these groups.

 ### Borders

-As a rough base mental model for how Plone is organized in Plone 6.1, there are two packages that serve as dividing lines.
+In Plone 6.1, there are two packages that serve as dividing lines.

-1.  `Products.CMFPlone` and all below defines the Plone core.
+1.  `Products.CMFPlone` and all packages below it define the Plone core.
     Everything in here depends on the `plone.base`.
-2.  `plone.base` as the border to the Application Server and Content Management Framework and its dependencies
+2.  `plone.base` is the border between the Application Server and Content Management Framework (CMF) with its dependencies.

 ```{mermaid}
 :alt: Mental model of Plone